epoc88/SecondaryBreakingDataset/README.md

 &emsp;  organization={IEEE}
 }

-#### "Autonomous Robotic Rock Breaking Using a Real-time 3D Perception System"
+#### "Autonomous Robotic Rock Breaking Using a Real-time 3D Visual Perception System"

 You can find the citation info from http://scholar.google.com/,